-ENHANCEMENT OF MARITIME SAFETY AND SECURITY (MERCHANT AND FISHING FLEETS)
+ENHANCEMENT OF MARITIME TRANSPORT SAFETY AND SECURITY (MERCHANT SHIPS AND FISHING FLEETS)

-Today's maritime transport has emegedly improved but became more sophisticated with the increasing trends of development in technology replacing the rudimentary flotilla of past centuries.
-The international character of shipping became the foundation upon which the fundamental principles for ensuring maritime safety and security, and the efficient conduct of trade and commerce were developed and made applicable beyond national jurisdiction.
-This paved the way to the adoption of rigorous standards to enable the ship and its crew to overcome the challenges and perils of the sea.
-Working within their respective national perspectives, countries laid down national legislation, rules and regulations to implement these internationally adopted maritime convention guidelines and standards on ships falling within their authority and jurisdiction.
+Today's maritime transport became more sophisticated with the increasing trends of development in technology replacing the rudimentary flotilla of past centuries.
+The international character of shipping became the foundation of the fundamental principles for ensuring maritime safety and security, and the efficient conduct of trade and commerce were developed and made applicable beyond national jurisdiction.
+This paved the way for the adoption of rigorous standards to enable the ship and its crew to overcome the challenges and perils of the sea.
+Working within their respective national perspectives, countries laid down national legislation to implement these internationally adopted maritime convention guidelines and standards on ships falling within their authority and jurisdiction.

-The United Nations Law of the Sea Convention (UNCLOS) adopted in 1982 requires the member state to take the necessary steps, to ensure that ships registered under their flag are at all times seaworthy.
-Taking its commitment to UNCLOS, the Philippines, as a responsible flag State continuously strives to maintain the seaworthiness and adherence of all Philippine-registered ships to maritime safety and security standards.
+The United Nations Law of the Sea Convention (UNCLOS) adopted in 1982 requires Member States to take the necessary steps in ensuring that ships registered under their flags are at all times seaworthy.
+Taking its commitment to UNCLOS, the Philippines, as a responsible Flag State, continuously strives to maintain the seaworthiness and adherence of all Philippine-registered ships to maritime safety and security standards.

-Mandated under Republic Act No. 9295 and Executive Order No. 125, as amended, the MARINA prescribes and implements safety standards of ships in accordance with applicable conventions and regulations.
-The domestic requires the vessels to be at all times in seaworthy condition: properly equipped with adequate and functional life-saving, appliances machinery, radio communications, and other safe appliances maintained in accordance with the standards set by MARINA.
-All Philippine flagged ships are required to be manned by duly licensed and competent Filipino Officers and Crew.
+Mandated under Republic Act No. 9295 and Executive Order No. 125, as amended, the Maritime Industry Authority (MARINA) prescribes and implements safety standards of ships in accordance with applicable conventions and regulations.
+The domestic requires the vessels to be at all times in seaworthy condition: properly equipped with adequate and functional life-saving, appliances, machineries, radio communications, and other safety appliances maintained in accordance with the standards set by MARINA.
+All Philippine-flagged ships are required to be manned by duly licensed and competent Filipino officers and crew.
 Likewise, the Philippine Merchant Marine Rules and Regulations (PMMRR) which generally apply to all Philippine-flagged ships is also applicable to those ships engaged in domestic and international trading.

-Integral to maritime safety is the strengthening of the safety standards of Philippineregistered fishing vessels in terms of design, construction and equipment.
-Ascertaining the safety of fishing vessels in terms of the minimum number of crew who are likewise trained and qualified to undertake fishing ventures form part of the mandate of MARINA.
+Integral to maritime safety is the strengthening of the safety standards of Philippine-registered fishing vessels in terms of design, construction, and equipment.
+Ascertaining the safety of fishing vessels in terms of the minimum number of crew who are likewise trained and qualified to undertake fishing ventures, forms part of the mandate of MARINA.

-Relative to the International Convention of Safety of Life at Sea (SOLAS), the MARINA as the flag administration in the Philippines is the main implementor of the rules and regulation imposed by the Convention.
-It is noteworthy to mention that the SOLAS Convention as amended, has incorporated the International Ship and Port Facility Security (ISPS) Code under its chapter XI-2.
-The SOLAS amendment came to strict implementation of mandating security measures on ships and ports facilities after the attacks on the World Trade Center in 2001 (9/11 attack).
-The probability of piracy armed robbery and terrorism on ships and port facilities has been greatly rationalized could greatly affect the world's economic status.
+Relative to the International Convention of Safety of Life at Sea (SOLAS), the MARINA, as the flag administration in the Philippines is the main implementor of the rules and regulations imposed by the Convention.
+It is noteworthy that the SOLAS Convention as amended, has incorporated the International Ship and Port Facility Security (ISPS) Code under Chapter XI-2.
+The SOLAS amendment mandates strict implementation of security measures on ships and ports facilities after the attacks on the World Trade Center in 2001 (9/11 attack).
+The probability of piracy, armed robbery and terrorism on ships and ports facilities could greatly affect the world's economic status.

-Primarily to protect ships, crews, passengers and marine environment security measures were adopted and enhanced by every Member State of the IMO.
+Primarily to protect ships, crews, passengers and marine environment, security measures were adopted and enhanced by every Member State of the International Maritime Organization (IMO).
 Likewise, state-of-the-art technology has since been explored to keep up with the increasing and evolving maritime safety and security threats around the globe.
-In May 2010, the International Maritime Organization (IMO) introduced the concepts of Automatic Identification System (AIS), Vessel Monitoring System, Vessel Traffic Services, and Maritime Domain Awareness (MDA).
+In May 2010, the IMO introduced the concepts of Automatic Identification System (AIS), Vessel Monitoring System (VMS), Vessel Traffic Services (VTS), and Maritime Domain Awareness (MDA).

-Various Legislations and regulations have been passed to further strengthen the safety and security of the maritime domain and port facilities in the country.
-Likewise, inter-agency protocols have institutionalized drafted to further facilitate cooperation.
-Such efforts were perceived to be a significant step towards defining each agency's role and responsibilities with regards to maritime security policy.
+Various legislations and regulations were passed to further strengthen the safety and security of the maritime domain and port facilities in the country.
+Likewise, inter-agency protocols were drafted to further facilitate cooperation.
+Such efforts were perceived to be significant steps towards defining each agency's roles and responsibilities with regard to maritime security policy.